-Aqara has also been trying to solve this problems for years – and has been improving and perfecting their no-neutral switches in batch after batch.
-They have created a no-neutral switch so efficient that no capacitor is required, making smart switch replacement a relatively simple affair.
+Homesmart.sg has been trying to solve this problems for years – and we have been improving and perfecting our no-neutral switches in batch after batch with our partners.
+Our Aqara no-neutral switch is so efficient that no capacitor is required, making smart switch replacement a relatively simple affair.

-One of the ways Aqara minimized the wattage required is through the adoption of Zigbee, which is a very efficient form of low-power wireless technology developed specifically for smart home applications.
+One of the solutions was in minimizing the wattage required through the adoption of Zigbee, which is a very efficient form of low-power wireless technology developed specifically for smart home applications.

-As it stands, Aqara is one of the few brand names capable of creating no-neutral smart switches that do not require a capacitor.
+As it stands, our Aqara switches are one of the few smart switches in the market capable of creating no-neutral smart switches that do not require a capacitor.

 Aqara D1 Smart Wall Switch

 Easily give your existing lights smart controls, simply by replacing your switches.
 Gain new ways to control, interact with, and automate your lights.

 Premium smart wall switch with a metal frame and smaller internals, plus Zigbee 3.0 support.
 Gives your existing lights and fans smart controls.

 Neutral or No-neutral Smart Switches?

 All of this brings us back to the real questions.